roundcube/roundcubemail/SECURITY.md

 Your report should include clear steps for reproduction and a classification of the found vulnerability.

+You can also send an encrypted email message to *alec[at]alec.pl*.
+You can find the PGP public key on the major public keyservers like [pgp.key-server.io](https://pgp.key-server.io).

 ## Publishing and Credits

 We're dedicated to analyze and fix the reported issues as fast a possible.
 Usually within days we'll have an update ready.